HL7/US-Core/input/pagecontent/clinical-notes-guidance.md

 * [Pathology (LP7839-6)]
 * [Radiology (LP29684-5)]

-Other categories may be supported as well.
+Other categories may be supported as well. {:.new-content #FHIR-29824} The servers that participated in the development of this guide didn't differentiate between the Diagnostic Report categories of Imaging and Radiology.
+Client applications that query with category code of [Radiology (LP29684-5)] will receive Radiology and other imaging reports.

+{:.new-content #FHIR-29824} The following **SHOULD** be exposed via DiagnosticReport
+* Imaging Narrative
+* Laboratory Report Narrative
+* Pathology Report Narrative
+* Procedure Note

 A method for discovery of the types of notes and reports that a server supports is described in the [section below](#using-expand).